 - Above all, we recommend that you do not change your DNS until you have made certain your website is working on the new host.
 There are a number of ways to accomplish this, and most Managed WordPress hosting providers have a solution to this problem.

 Throughout this guide, we’ll be using the terms “Current Host” and “Current Site” referring to the source site— the website you are migrating away from.
 We’ll be using the terms “New Host” and “New Site” referring to the destination site— the website you are migrating to.

 Install WordPress on Your New Host

-- Use your new host’s WordPress installation instructions.
+- Install WordPress using your new host’s instructions.
 Keep in mind that you don’t need to customize or make any content in your new site, the following steps will overwrite any changes you make

 - Install our Total Upkeep backup plugin in your new WordPress site.

 - Navigate to Total Upkeep > Backup Archives and click on Backup Now.

 - Ensure that you have both options selected for Full Backup.
 Optionally, you may name your backup so that you can remember which one you used to migrate to your new host

 - Allow time for the backup to complete.
 Once it does, click View Details